rouault/gdal/doc/source/build_hints.rst

     Path to a shared or static library file.

-.. option:: GDAL_USE_PDFIUM=ON/OFF
+.. option:: GDAL_USE_POPPLER=ON/OFF

-    Control whether to use Poppler.
-Defaults to ON when Poppler is found.
+    Control whether to use POPPLER.
+Defaults to ON when POPPLER is found.

 PostgreSQL